Ford F-350 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Auto insurance rates paid to insure a Ford F-350 can vary widely subject to many criteria.
+Car insurance premiums for a Ford F-350 will vary greatly based upon several criteria.
 Some of these factors include:

 - Whether you own your home

 An additional factor Ford F-350 insurance rates is the year of the vehicle.
 Newer models than older models so repair costs are higher which will push premiums up.
 Conversely, newer models may have safety features such as adaptive cruise control, blind-spot warning system, autonomous braking, and anti-lock brakes so those may lower rates.

 Liability coverage - Liability insurance protects you from damage that occurs to other people or property Liability insurance covers things like legal defense fees, bail bonds, and repair bills for other people's vehicles.
 Liability insurance is relatively cheap so you should buy as much as you can afford.

 Collision coverage - pays for damage to your F-350 caused by collision with another car or object.
 You have to pay a deductible and then insurance will cover the remainder.
 Ford F-350 collision insurance is rather expensive coverage, so consider dropping it from older vehicles.
 You can also raise the deductible to bring the cost down.